Awami Tahreek

-Awami Tahreek or Qomi Awami Tehreek, formerly Sindhi Awami Tahreek (Sindhi People's Movement), is a Marxist–Leninist–Maoist political party based in the Pakistani province of Sindh, and headquartered in Hyderabad.
+Awami Tahreek or Qaumi Awami Tehreek, formerly Sindhi Awami Tahreek (Sindhi People's Movement), is a Marxist–Leninist–Maoist political party based in the Pakistani province of Sindh, and headquartered in Hyderabad.

 Formation

 Awami Tahreek was formed on 5 March 1970, by the leading writers, activists, and intellectuals in Hyderabad, Sindh.
 At the first party meeting, the leading theoretician Rasool Bux Palijo was elected as its first general secretary.
 It has gradually evolved into a national party and supported the anti-feudal elements against the PPP-P and PML-N in Sindh and Western Punjab; Awami Tahreek and PTI are the two main parties supporting anti-feudal-lordism and social democratic ideals in the country.

 History

 Awami Tahreek has supported movements including: